UNIS-Svalbard-Weather-Information/swi-metobs-caching/import_functions/how-to-import-function.md

 ## Usage

-Users can create their own function to process different types of data by following the same input and output structure.
+- Users can create their own function to process different types of data by following the same input and output structure.
 This allows for flexibility in handling various data sources while maintaining consistency in the processed output format.
+- The import function should be linked in the configuration file of the station concerned by the function.